Induction Furnace and Steelmaking

-In 1870 De Ferranti started experiments in Europe on induction furnaces.
-The first induction furnace for melting metals was patented by Edward Allen Colby in 1900.
-The first steel made in an induction furnace in United States was in 1907 in a Colby furnace near Philadelphia.
-First 3 phase furnace was built in Germany in 1906 by Rochling-Rodenhauser.
+The development of IF has started with the discovery of the principle of electromagnetic induction by Michael Faraday.
+However it was not until the late 1870s when De Ferranti, in Europe began experiments on Induction furnaces.
+The first IF for melting metals was patented by Edward Allen Colby around 1900.
+The first practical usage of IF was by Kjellin in Gysinnge, Sweden in 1900.
+The first steel was made in an IF in the United States in 1907 in a Colby furnace near Philadelphia.
+The first IF for 3-phase application was built in Germany in 1906 by Rochling-Rodenhauser.

 Characteristics of Induction furnace

-There are mainly two types of the induction furnaces.
-They are given below.
+There are mainly two types of IFs.
+They are (i) channel IF, and (ii) coreless IF.

-The coreless furnace has a fairly simple construction.
-This basically consists of the refractory lined vessel and the surrounding coil borne by a steel frame.
-An coreless induction furnace is shown in Fig.2.
-When AC current flows through the coil, it creates an electromagnetic field which in turn induces eddy currents in the charged material.
+The coreless IF has a fairly simple construction.
+It basically consists of a refractory vessel and the surrounding coil borne by a steel frame.
+When an alternating current (AC) flows through the coil, it creates an electromagnetic field which in turn induces eddy currents in the charged material.
 This charge material gets heated up as per Joule’s law and with further heat the charge material melts.

 Bath agitation mechanism

-Power is supplied to the induction coil through a transformer, a frequency inverter and a capicitor bank.
+Power is supplied to the induction coil through a transformer, a frequency inverter and a capacitor bank.
 The capacitor bank is to compensate for the reactive power.
 Further since the induction furnace is switched on via a time ramp, all types of flickers and grid loading through rush currents are avoided.
-The current fed in by the inverter oscillates with a resonance frequency (within 60 % to 110 % of the nomonal frequency) and it helps in constant load regulation in a simple manner.
+The current fed in by the inverter oscillates with a resonance frequency (within 60 % to 110 % of the nominal frequency) and it helps in constant load regulation in a simple manner.